-31. Recruitment, Supervision and Training for Staff
+34. Recruitment, Supervision and Training for Staff

-- When recruiting new members of staff the school follows the guidance given in the Safeguarding Children: Safer Recruitment in Education, and the Nottingham City Safeguarding Children Partnership (NCSCP) guidelines.
-The school ensures that DBS checks are undertaken in line with the Academy Trust's HR policy and that references are taken up and obtained and that qualifications are verified. - Jan 2021 KCSIE Update replaces Keeping Children Safe in Education September 2020.
-Changes are strictly limited to those related to the UK leaving the EU on 31 December 2020.
-European Economic Area (EEA) regulating authority teacher sanctions or restrictions: (KCSIE Jan 21) - 149.
-From 01 January 2021 the TRA Teacher Services system will no longer maintain a list of those teachers who have been sanctioned in EEA member states.
-Advice about how information about a teacher's past conduct may be obtained can be found at paragraph 172. - 172.
-Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools or colleges (set out in paragraphs 154 and 160).
-This includes obtaining (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity) even if the individual has never been to the UK.
-In addition, schools and colleges must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered.
-These checks could include, where available: - criminal records checks for overseas applicants Home Office guidance can be found on GOV.UK; and for teaching positions - obtaining a letter of professional standing from the professional regulating authority in the country in which the applicant has worked.
-Advice about which regulatory or professional bod applicants should contact is available from the National Recognition Information Centre for the United Kingdom, UK NARIC. - Newly appointed staff will have initial training in Safeguarding as part of their induction programme as well as Hays on-line training.
-They should be aware of the Nottingham City Safeguarding Children Partnership (NCSCP). procedures as part of that induction programme, and be sign posted to a copy of the schools Safeguarding Policy. - The initial Child Protection training given to each member of the service will be updated by the DSL. - The Trust DSL networks will be the initial form of 'supervision' for Lead DSLs during academic year 2019-20; after this period the process by which DSLs receive 'supervision', will be reviewed.
+- When recruiting new members of staff the school follows the guidance given in the Safeguarding Children: Safer Recruitment in Education, and the Nottingham City Safeguarding Children Partnership (NCSCP guidelines.
+The school ensures that DBS checks are undertaken in line with the Academy Trust's HR policy and that references are taken up and obtained and that qualifications are verified. - Newly appointed staff will have initial training in Safeguarding as part of their induction programme as well as Hays on-line training.
+They should be aware of the Nottingham City Safeguarding Children Partnership (NCSCP) procedures as part of that induction programme, and be sign posted to a copy of the schools Safeguarding Policy. - The initial Child Protection training given to each member of the service will be updated by the DSL. - The Trust DSL networks will be the initial form of 'supervision' for Lead DSLs during academic year 2020-21; after this period the process by which DSLs receive 'supervision', will be reviewed.